litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/chaoshub.md

 ---

-ChaosHub allows you to orchestrate chaos scenarios from the Public **[ChaosHub](http://hub.litmuschaos.io/)** or an alternate source for the Experiments (basically, a **[fork](https://github.com/litmuschaos/chaos-charts)** of the public hub with custom experiments).
+ChaosHub allows you to orchestrate chaos experiments from the Public **[ChaosHub](http://hub.litmuschaos.io/)** or an alternate source for the Experiments (basically, a **[fork](https://github.com/litmuschaos/chaos-charts)** of the public hub with custom faults).

 ## Prerequisites

-The following are the prerequisites for creating a Chaos Scenario:
+The following are the prerequisites for creating a Chaos Experiment:

 - Fork of [Chaos-Charts](https://github.com/litmuschaos/chaos-charts) repository